-The communication infrastructure for the architectures is provided by CORBA facilities and services.
+Many of the functionalities which are part of the architecture can be viewed as clients or servers where the communication infrastructure is provided by CORBA facilities and other services such as real-time event channels.
 Figure 3 depicts an (incomplete) high-level schematic of some of the software components used in the architecture.
 Each of these may be viewed as a CORBA server/client providing or requesting services from each other and receiving data and events through both real-time and standard event channels.